nlitsme/whatsappshell/README.md

 ## Authors

  * The above extensions were added by Willem Hengeveld <itsme@xs4all.nl>
- * The main body of the mdtest tool was written by the [whatsmeow](https://github.com/tulir/whatsmeow) team.
+ * The main body of whatsapptool/mdtest was written by the [whatsmeow](https://github.com/tulir/whatsmeow) team.